 Find resources to help you develop these skills further

-This could include books, articles, online courses, or even attending workshops or seminars.
+This could include books, articles, online courses, or even attending workshops or seminars together.
 There are many great resources out there to help you learn more about life skills and how to develop them.
-With a little bit of effort, you can easily identify and master the most important life skills for teenagers.
-Doing so will set you up for success in all areas of your life!

 Pro Tip From HIGH5